We hope that you never need oral surgery. Even so, our oral surgeons and dentists in Modesto, CA, are prepared to help when needed.

 Crowding can affect your ability to clean your teeth correctly.
 Crowding also can affect how your teeth erupt.

 If you are preparing to undergo orthodontic treatment, it may be necessary to remove a tooth or two before your treatment begins.
-The point of orthodontic care is to move your teeth into better alignment.
+The point of orthodontic care and oral surgery is to move your teeth into better alignment.

 This is good for your oral health since the teeth can be cleaned more effectively.
 It’s also good for the appearance of your smile.

 If your mouth is small, removing teeth can make your orthodontic care more efficient.